Still Life with Pencil - Step 1

 Creating an interesting composition.

 TECHNIQUE: When composing a still life, try to introduce the qualities that make an interesting arrangement.
 You need to be aware of the abstract structure of your arrangement: its balances and contrasts of line, shape, tone, color, pattern, texture and form.

 NOTE: A transparent wire frame approach to sketching the still life helps you to organize the composition of the group.
 It makes it easier to see the shape, position and proportions of each object in relation to its neighbours.

-TECHNIQUE: Once you are happy with the shape, proportion and composition of the still life, you can erase the lines of transparent construction.
-This will leave you with an accurate visible outline of each form and the confidence that all the objects are positioned correctly.
+TECHNIQUE: Once you are happy with the shape, proportion and composition of the still life, you can erase its lines of construction.
+This will leave you with an accurate outline of each form and the confidence that all the objects are positioned correctly.
 You are now ready to work on the details of each object.

 TECHNIQUE: Now lightly sketch in the shapes of any shadows or reflections onto each object.

-NOTE: The more care you take over the accuracy of these marks, the easier you will find the next stage of the drawing - the Application of Tone.
+NOTE: The more care you take over the accuracy of these marks, the easier you will find the next stage of the drawing - the shading of tones.